 Intervention: Often, an outside entity can facilitate a better result when development decisions are being made.
 GCWA has worked with developers and government entities in a number of cases to improve outcomes.
 Examples include design and construction of Little Jackson Creek Elementary School on the banks of the waterway, and a very creative mitigation project that improved Jackson Creek in the upper watershed in exchange for construction damage at a point lower in the watershed.
 See Restore, projects archive for details.

 Local Government: Since its inception, GCWA has worked very closely with local governments, coordinating educational messages, supporting staff, and monitoring government actions.
 We also assist members of the community in finding the right contacts within local government.
 See Be Eyes and Ears in the Watershed for more details.

 Legislation: Occasionally bills that could have a deleterious impact on the watershed are introduced in the state legislature, prompting GCWA to join with other advocates to improve or defeat the bills.
 A recent example is the “dam safety bill” which actually removes a large percentage of the state’s dams from regulatory oversight.
-This year, GCWA mentored a group of students through the Conservation Coalition’s Lobby Day, helping them to speak to their legislators about dam safety and plastic bag ban bills.
+GCWA mentors students through the Conservation Coalition’s Lobby Day, helping them to speak to their legislators about important, relevant legislation.